 It wasn’t until 1993 that he began to jot down what he remembered of his travels in the 1970s; a trip to India in 2011 acted as a catalyst and prompted him to finish the manuscript in 2013.
 Much of the writing happened in Bolinas, which he describes as a kind of paradise for hippies.

-“Living in Bolinas for the past 34 years has been like living in a small village in a foreign country,” he said.
+“Living in Bolinas for the past 34 years has been like living in a small village in a foreign country, and an adventure,” he said.
 “We’re a family.
 We strive to find the best in each and everyone, even if we don’t always speak to one another.
 There’s a great deal of tolerance in the community and we work to keep the peace and adhere as best we can to the best parts of the hippie paradigm.”

 With his white hair and beard, Indian scarf and hand-made rings, Brady could be a dharma bum who traveled with Jack Kerouac and Gary Snyder, the Beat writers who paved the way for the hippies and their spiritual descendants.
 With one eye on the past, and another on the present, he muses on his own improbable journey and on the chances of anyone following in his footsteps.

 “Kids today do make the same journey that we made in the 1960s and 1970s,” he said.
 “But it’s more dangerous now.
 A war zone can pop up almost everywhere.
 India isn’t the same country it was when I first went there, either.
-The middle class has wealth, though when you go beyond appearances you can also find the same bedrock of spiritual life.”
+The middle class since the tech boom has wealth, and good for them, but there are so many cars and motorcycles on the road now it makes travel difficult.
+It appears to be losing some of its culture due to TVs in every home, where there used to be groups of men singing near street-shrines, for example, but when you look beyond appearances you can also find a solid bedrock of spiritual life.”

 On a recent visit to Benares, perhaps his favorite destination in India, Brady found more trash than ever before and more tourists and tourism.
-“I didn’t like it one bit,” he said.
+“I didn’t feel so at home there as I did once,” he said.
 As soon as he could, he bought a train ticket, traveled north to the source of the Ganges, joined an ashram and found the sort of peace all pilgrims seek.

 “When I first saw hippies in Southern California, I laughed at them,” he said.
-“It took a while for the hippie ideal to sink in, though even then there were so many things about the hippies that I found embarrassing.
-Now my goal is to follow the enlightenment principle and avoid the self-destructive principle.
-Life here in West Marin makes that possible.”
+“It took a while for the hippie ideal to sink in, but I began to see that it was at its heart a serious and important spiritual movement on a Biblical scale, something I could whole-heartedly devote myself to.
+Now my goal is to follow the enlightenment principle and try to avoid the self-destructive principle.
+Life here in West Marin makes that more possible.”